b1022366/eRegister/README.md

 eRegister
 =========

-An electronic register system used as a case study in web Architectures
+This project is a case study in the 12/13 web architectures module at Sheffield Hallam University.